-Thanks to their simplicity, belt drive bikes are a sensible choice for commuters and recreational riders, With no grease marks, improved durability and incredibly low upkeep – we’re left wondering why they aren’t more popular.
+A sensible choice for commuters and recreational riders, belt drive bikes are becoming the weapon of choice for commuters and recreational cyclists alike.
+With no grease marks, improved durability and incredibly low upkeep – we're left wondering why they aren't more popular.

 Chain Versus Belt

-A belt drive system carries a number of benefits over a traditional chain based drivetrain, which makes them a great option for those who regularly ride in urban and city areas.
+A belt drive system carries several benefits over a traditional chain based drivetrain, which makes them an excellent option for those who regularly ride in urban and city areas.

 By comparison, a bicycle chain is a series of interlocking metal pieces that articulate.
 These individual pieces require lubrication to reduce metal on metal friction.
 Chain performance and reliability suffer when it wears.

-As good as a belt drive system sounds, there are some drawbacks that need to be considered.
+As good as a belt drive system sounds, some drawbacks need to be considered.

 Belt drives are also limited to single-cog out back to run in a straight line which limits drivetrain options to either single-speed or an internally geared hub.
 In other words, a belt drive cannot be used with traditional derailleur gear systems.

-Additionally, as belt drive bikes are not all that common outside of Europe, finding parts or locations for repair can be a harder task than with conventional drivetrain systems.
-Likewise, economies of scale certainly plays a part and so belt drive bikes are typically priced at a premium over their chain equipped counterparts.
+Additionally, as belt drive bikes are not all that common outside of Europe, finding parts or locations for repair can be a more laborious task than with conventional drivetrain systems.
+Likewise, economies of scale certainly play a role and as such belt drive bikes are priced at a premium over their chain equipped counterparts more often than not.

 What Type of Riding Can You Do?

-Below (in no particular order) are what we deem some of the best belt drive bikes to be had in 2018.
-We’d normally narrow down the field to a set dollar value, but given the somewhat limited options available outside of Europe, we've picked a variety of popular options for you to consider.
+Below (in no particular order) are what we deem some of the best belt drive bikes to be had in 2019.
+We'd typically narrow down the field to a set dollar value, but given the somewhat limited options available outside of Europe, we've picked a variety of popular options for you to consider.

-A stylish commuter bike that aims to blend Dutch cycling heritage with Australian culture, the Amsterdam Elite is pitched as Lekker's flagship commuter bike with an impressive list of features.
+A stylish commuter bike that aims to blend Dutch cycling heritage with Australian culture, the E-Amsterdam is the latest electrically assisted commuter bike from Lekker and is home to an impressive list of features.

 The rust-free aluminium frame features a short reach to put riders in an upright position, wide wheelbase for stability, internal cable routing, and mounts for pannier racks to carry bulky items.
 A Shimano Nexus internal gear hub provides a good range of gears that would rival a traditional 10-12 speed derailleur gear system.
-The Gates carbon belt drive system is used along with Shimano hydraulic disc brakes and 25mm wide Thickslick rubber.
-For more information, read our review of the Lekker Amsterdam Elite.
+The Gates carbon belt drive system is used along with Shimano hydraulic disc brakes and 45mm wide puncture proof Kenda tyres.

-The Planet range from Focus is designed with city riding in mind, take one look at the feature list and it's easy to see why.
+Budget focussed Path range of urban bikes from Polygon is designed with city riding in mind, take one look at the feature list and it's easy to see why.

-Robust 35c Continental tyres provide ample grip whilst Shimano hydraulic disc brakes provide consistent braking performance in all weather conditions.
+Robust 35c Continental tyres provide ample grip while Shimano hydraulic disc brakes offer consistent braking performance in all weather conditions.
 The bike comes equipped with mudguards and lights for riding in poor weather conditions and at night, while an almost maintenance-free belt drive system finishes it off.
-This is one commuter that’s sure to tick more than a few boxes on a prospective buyers’ list.
+This is one commuter that's sure to tick more than a few boxes on a prospective buyers' list.

-A Gates belt drive system is used in conjunction with a Shimano Alfine 11-speed rear hub to provide a wide spread of gears.
-Hydraulic disc brakes take care of the slowing, in this case, provided by Shimano.
-While large 28c Continental tyres are sure to provide confidence inspiring grip in all weather conditions.
+A Gates belt drive system is used in conjunction with a Shimano Alfine 8-speed rear hub to provide a wide spread of gears.
+Hydraulic disc brakes take care of the slowing, in this case, provided by Shimano while large 28c Continental tyres are sure to deliver confidence inspiring grip in all weather conditions.

-Kalkhoff is a German manufacturer specialising in innovative and premium commuter bikes, and so it's no surprise they've paired a number of stylish steeds with the simplicity of the belt drive system.
+Kalkhoff is a German manufacturer specialising in innovative and premium commuter bikes, and so it's no surprise they've paired several stylish steeds with the simplicity of the belt drive system.

-The Endeavour 8 is a mid-range commuter option that packs a range of impressive features into its price point.
-To start, Shimano hydraulic disc brake have been paired with an 8-speed Shimano Nexus internal gear hub out back.
-A “be seen” LED headlight features on the front of the bike, whilst a LED taillight can be found out back.
-Add to this front and rear fender, a heavy duty rear rack and of course, a Gates belt drive system, and the Endeavour 8 presents all the hallmarks of a super-commuter with a mid-range price tag.
+A powerful LED headlight features on the front of the bike, while a LED taillight can be found out back.
+Add to this front, and rear fender, a heavy duty rear rack and of course, a Gates belt drive system, and the Endeavour P12 presents all the hallmarks of a super-commuter with a super price tag to match.